davidhart/davidhart.github.io/cv.md

 ## Interests

-I play and enjoy all kinds of games.
-I particularly love competetive strategy games such as Starcraft 2 and DOTA.
-I enjoy and have taken part in multiple game-jams at various events, as both a developer and in supervisory roles.
+I play all kinds of games but particularly love competitive strategy games such as Starcraft 2 and DOTA.
+I enjoy and have attended multiple game-jams as both a developer and in supervisory roles.